Tilapia Farming in Lakes, Cages, and Tanks

 Below is a photo I took from our balcony.
 This is one of our lakes in front of the house.
 This aerator is a 1.5 horsepower and will pull water from a depth of 1.8 meters.
 We also have a less powerful one in another lake that pulls water from 1.2 meters.
 This we use in a lake that has less fish and more natural wind.

 Tilapia Fish Cages

-The cages we have bought use plastic coated chain link as the cage.
+The cages we use are plastic coated chain link.
 This is on a metal frame and we have used 4 x 50L plastic bottles to keep each afloat.
-These cages are 3m x 3m and can take 900 fish each.
+These cages are 3m x 2m and can take 900 fish each.